amin-mamandi/amin-mamandi.github.io/index.md

 * * *

-# more about me
+# About Me!

 I received my Bachelor's and Master's degree in Computer Engineering from University of Tabriz.
-I started my PhD at Ku right after I finished my Masters.
+Here is my resume [[pdf](Amin-cv.pdf)].